Balancing the Root Chakra

-If you read my first blog in this series, you may have done the Chakra tuning exercise.
-If you felt any constriction of energy in the root chakra area of your body, you may want to do a further exercise to open up the flow of energy for greater balance.
+You may have done the Chakra tuning exercise if you read my first blog in this series.
+If you feel any constriction of energy in the root chakra area of your body, you may want to do a further exercise to open up the flow of energy for greater balance.

 Exercise for tuning the Root Chakra

 As you do the exercise, mentally bring to mind the color red.

 Sitting with legs uncrossed, begin to breathe, imagining energy flowing into the base of your torso, filling your pelvic basket, and expanding into your lower back and upper buttocks.

 Feeling warmth or tingling in that area is a sign of awareness that energy is moving there.
 If you encounter resistance, remain patient and easy with yourself and stay with your breath until you can feel the energy flowing freely.
 It may take several sessions.